 What is Freight Shipping?

-Generally referred to as larger quantities of cargo, freight is ordered then loaded onto pallets and crates to later on be moved through various transportation modes.
+Generally referred to as more substantial quantities of cargo, freight is ordered then loaded onto pallets and crates too, later on, ship through various transportation modes.
 Freight shipping is the process of physically transporting substantial quantities of merchandise goods, cargo, and commodities.
-Whether by land, sea, or air, freight is most commonly moved using trains, trucks, ships, and planes.
-Additionally, freight shipping companies offer a number of mode choices, including less than truckload freight (LTL), truckload freight (TL), intermodal, and expedited freight services.
+Whether by land, sea, or air, freight most commonly moves using trains, trucks, ships, and planes.
+Additionally, freight shipping companies offer several mode choices, including less than truckload freight (LTL), truckload freight (TL), intermodal, and expedited freight services.
 When using a freight forwarder, you can even ship freight internationally.

 How Much Does It Cost to Ship Freight?